EUCAIM/k8s-deploy-node/keycloak/README.md

 ```console
 kubectl apply -f dep1_init_volumes.yaml
 ```
 Once initialized the volume with the original files from the official image, you can copy the _chaimeleon_ theme into the volume for themes (named _themes-data_).
 That volume will be mounted on _themes_ directory of the keycloak working directory in the main service container, by default: ``/opt/jboss/keycloak/themes/``.
-The result is like that:
+The result should be like that:
 ```console
 bash-4.4$ ls /opt/jboss/keycloak/themes/
 base/        chaimeleon/  keycloak/    keycloak.v2/ README.txt